 Sharon came to Innisfree in 1998 as a volunteer caregiver in Amity House, living there for seven years and managing this newly built house for Innisfree’s senior coworkers.
 With a background in culinary arts, Sharon also took on the task of planning and cooking Innisfree’s community lunches.
 In 2008, she began administering medical files for Innisfree coworkers and planning in-service medical trainings for volunteer caregivers and long-term staff.

 Originally from Michigan, Sharon has a bachelor’s degree in zoology from Michigan State University.
 She lived in several states and Europe and completed a 5-year stint with the Brethren Volunteer Service before coming to Innisfree.

-After her service at Amity House, Sharon moved to Batesville where she lives with husband Lonnie Murray and daughters Ariel and Sarah.
+After her service at Amity House, Sharon moved to Batesville and then to Sugar Hollow where she lives with husband Lonnie Murray and daughters Ariel and Sarah.